-МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 1.6 Smart Irrigation Yes, the goal is to raise awareness of smart irrigation practices, which will improve water conservation and water quality of runoff in the City of College Station.
+МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 1.6 Smart Irrigation Yes, the goal is to raise awareness of smart irrigation practices, which will improve water conservation and the water quality of runoff in the City of College Station.
 To ensure smart irrigation practices, the Water Services Department (WSD) will conduct irrigation system checks.
-1 1.7 Adopt-A-Greenway Program Yes, the Adopt-A-Greenway program allows volunteers to participate in cleaning up and beautifying the city's open spaces.
+1 1.7 Adopt-A-Greenway Program Yes, the Adopt-A-Greenway program allows volunteers to participate in cleaning up and beautifying the City's open spaces.
 Litter collection in greenway spaces directly reduces the amount of pollution that enters our streams.
-1 1.8 Adopt-A-Street Program Yes, the Adopt-A-Street program has facilitated the adoption of nearly seventy-three (73) centerline miles of TxDOT and city-maintained streets by over seventy-six (76) organizations from the community and Texas A&M University.
-1 1.9 Volunteer Monitoring Yes, the volunteer monitor program provides additional protection and surveillance to local waterways within the city.
+1 1.8 Adopt-A-Street Program Yes, the Adopt-A-Street program has facilitated the adoption of nearly seventy-six (76) centerline miles of TxDOT and City-maintained streets by over seventy-six (76) organizations from the community and Texas A&M University.
+Litter collection along streets reduces the amount of pollution that enters our local waterways.
+1 1.9 Volunteer Monitoring Yes, the volunteer monitor program provides additional protection and surveillance of local waterways within the City.
 Volunteer monitoring invites citizens to participate in keeping local creeks clean by monitoring areas for polluted stormwater or unexpected runoff.
-2 2.1 GIS Mapping Database of MS4 Yes, maintaining maps that contain current storm sewer, sanitary sewer infrastructure, water bodies, SSOs, and leaks allows for quick response to reports related to stormwater concerns.
-Mapping also assists with future planning of new and existing development throughout the city.
-2 2.2 Staff Training Yes, city staff members are required to be properly trained to follow inspection and outfall screening procedures, and identify illicit discharges and connections, leaking OSSFs, and illegal dumping.
+2 2.1 GIS Mapping Database of MS4 Yes, maintaining maps that contain current storm sewer and sanitary sewer infrastructure, water bodies, SSOs, and leaks allows for quick responses to reports related to stormwater concerns.
+Mapping also assists with the future planning of new and existing development throughout the City.
+2 2.2 Staff Training Yes, City staff members are required to be properly trained to follow inspection and outfall screening procedures and to identify illicit discharges and connections, leaking OSSFs, and illegal dumping.
 Staff training allows for the re-education of protocols, standard operating procedures, and questions for items encountered in the field.
 2 2.3 Public Reporting Program Yes, by maintaining and publicizing the illicit discharge hotline, citizens have access to reporting an illicit discharge or stormwater issue.
-Internal procedures in receiving hotline calls have been developed and are being improved to ensure inter-department communications.
-Additional methods of reporting also include the SeeClickFix app, which gives the local citizens the ability to report issues, via a cellular phone app, with specific location information and photos.
+Internal procedures for receiving hotline calls have been developed and are being improved to ensure inter-department communications.
+Additional methods of reporting also include the SeeClickFix app, which gives local citizens the ability to report issues, via a cellular phone app, with specific location information and photos.